 Become a better trader whatever your skill level, with our online courses and webinars.

-Choose a FTSE 250-listed, established provider, and benefit from 45 years’ trading expertise.
+Choose an established provider, and benefit from our trading expertise.

-You can trade on cannabis with IG by spread betting or trading CFDs on three types of market – each with their own benefits.
+You can trade on cannabis with IG Bank by trading CFDs on three types of market – each with their own benefits.

 Speculate on the movement of individual stocks across the marijuana industry, from growers to the firms bringing cannabis to market.